 If that information wasn’t there, would you be so inclined to pick up the phone and follow up on the referral?

-Make sure you have a customer-focused website and visibility on other platforms and channels.
+The professionals from LawSB told us that every law firm needs to make sure they have a customer-focused website and visibility on other platforms and channels.
 For example, social media is a good channel on which to ask clients to share their reviews.

 Informative blog posts also have the potential to generate referrals, especially if the content is shared.